litterbox-sf-fall/notes/week_04_advanced_node/day_03_bcrypt_passport/readme.md

 So how do we store passwords?
 We encrypt them.
 Before we talk about how that's done, let's examine different forms of encryption.

 - Two way encryption - think of something like gibberish or pig latin or even a simple code that you made up with a friend to send a secret message.
-The important thing here is that both parties know how to decifer a message.
-This is easy to use, but imagine if someone else gets access to the key or knows how to decifer the code.
+The important thing here is that both parties know how to decipher a message.
+This is easy to use, but imagine if someone else gets access to the key or knows how to decipher the code.
 This is why we don't use two way encryption for passwords.
-The only person who should ever know their password is the person who created, so we need a different way - enter one way encryption
+The only person who should ever know their password is the person who created it, so we need a different way, so we use one way encryption

 - One way encryption - this is how we store passwords.
-This method also known as hashing and it only allows text to be deciphered by the person who knows the original text.
+This method also known as hashing and it only allows text to be deciphered __only__ by the person who knows the original text.
 For a password this is perfect.
-As developers we should never know or be able to figure out our users passwords.
-If they for some reason forget it, we just send them a link to reset the password.
+As developers we should never know or be able to figure out our user's passwords.
+If they for some reason forget it, we just send them a link to reset the password - we never want to just give them their password back in plain text.

 #### bcrypt